Note

 -maxConcurrentRecordings <count>

 Maximum number of recordings that can be ongoing at any one point in time.
-If not specified, an unlimited number of recordings can occur simultaneously.
+If you don't specify this value, an unlimited number of recordings can occur simultaneously.

 -numVCpu <number>

-Specifies a number of Virtual CPUs to be reserved and used when tracing.
+Specifies the number of virtual CPUs to reserve and use when tracing.
 This value affects the total memory overhead placed on the guest process' memory by TTD.
-If not specified then default per platform is: 55 for x64/ARM64 and 32 for x86.
+If you don't specify this value, the default per platform is 55 for x64/ARM64 and 32 for x86.

-Change this setting in order to limit the memory impact only if you are running out of memory.
-Changing the numVCpu value to a lower number can severely impact the performance of tracing and should only be done to work around memory usage issues.
+Change this setting to limit the memory impact only if you're running out of memory.
+Lowering the numVCpu value can severely impact the performance of tracing and should only be done to work around memory usage issues.

-If TTD.exe fails to record, or the .out file indicates a simulation of 0 seconds, using -numVCpu may enable the recording to succeed.
+If TTD.exe fails to record, or the .out file indicates a simulation of 0 seconds, using -numVCpu might enable the recording to succeed.

 -replayCpuSupport <support>

-Specifies what support is expected from the CPUs that will be used to replay the trace.
-The default setting is recommended for portability of traces between machines but other options may be used to produce small traces files and record faster (depending on the specific instructions used by the target program).
+Specifies the support expected from the CPUs that replay the trace.
+The default setting is recommended for portability of traces between machines, but you can use other options to produce smaller trace files and record faster, depending on the specific instructions used by the target program.

 <support> values